-5. Required Registrations (2 CFR 25.200)
+5. Required Registrations (2 CFR 25)

-Organizations are required to have a unique entity identifier (currently a Dun & Bradstreet number, or DUNS) that reflects the organization's legal name and current, physical address.
-Organizations must also maintain an active registration-based on the DUNS provided in the application-in the System for Award Management (SAM.gov), from application submission through award closeout.
-See the How to Manage Your NEA Award Handbook for more information about registering and renewing in SAM.
+Organizations are required to have a Unique Entity Identifier (UEI or UEI SAM).
+A UEI reflects the organization's legal name and current, physical address.

+Organizations must maintain an active registration in the System for Award Management (SAM.gov), from application submission through award closeout.
+See the How to Manage Your National Endowment for the Arts Award and eGMS Reach Handbook for more information about registering and renewing in SAM.